Tubing a lazy river

 “I don't even feel the heat here,” said my friend Adele.
 “You'd never guess it was 95.”

-The last time Adele and I went tubing on a lazy river, it was February in the Wisconsin Dells' indoor waterparks.
-This time, it was July in Isanti, just north of the Twin Cities, and we were tired of the heat, not the cold.
+The last time Adele and I went tubing on a lazy river, it was in one of the Wisconsin Dells' indoor waterparks, in February.
+This time, it was July in central Minnesota, and we were tired of the heat, not the cold.

-So we hopped in the car and headed north on I-35, turning west at North Branch.
-In Isanti, the Rum River is 32 river miles
+So we hopped in the car and headed north from the Twin Cities on I-35.
+In Isanti, the Rum River is 32 river miles from its

 On warm weekends, Country Camping Tent & RV Park keeps its two vans going nonstop, shuttling tubes and people to Martin's Landing, from which they make the two-mile float back to the campground.
 Usually, it takes two or three hours.